vmware-tanzu/nsx-operator/docs/ref/apis/vpc.md

-VIF attachment state of a subnet port.
+VIF attachment state of a SubnetPort.